aevitas/NuGetGallery/README.md

 You can also turn off e-email confirmations by changing the value of `Gallery.ConfirmEmailAddresses` to `false` in the `src\NugetGallery\Web.Config` file.

-Visual Studio modifies the `applicationhost.config` file.
+Visual Studio may modify the `applicationhost.config` file.
 You can force git to ignore changes to this file
 with:

     git update-index --assume-unchanged .vs/config/applicationhost.config